Blockbusting: Background

 Housing in the United States had been segregated for a long time historically, this was not a new idea or reality.
 In an attempt to continue the path of racial segregation in housing, white homeowners in many U.S. cities regarded blacks as a social and economic threat to their neighborhoods and to maintaining racial homogeneity.
 Groups of black people would have to join forces and combine income to buy a residency, in turn when they sold their house, it would become cheaper and other black groups could then afford housing.
 Redlining also made it difficult to afford housing in good areas, which had a direct link to poor education.
 If blacks moved into a neighborhood, home values in that neighborhood would decrease as a result of federal and local policies.
 Since white homeowners took great pride in their homes and often viewed them as their life investment, they deeply feared that allowing one black family to move into their neighborhood would ruin their investments.
 To prevent their neighborhoods from becoming racially mixed, many cities kept their neighborhoods segregated with local zoning laws.
 Such laws required people of non-white ethnic groups to reside in geographically defined areas of the town or city, preventing them from moving to areas inhabited by whites.
 Restrictive covenants were also introduced in response to the influx of black migrants during the Great Migration and constituted clauses written into deeds that prohibited African Americans from buying, leasing, or living in white neighborhoods.

-This belief in the need to maintain neighborhood homogeneity was substantiated by both racism and legislation.
+This belief in the need to maintain neighborhood homogeneity was a present theme in both racist attitudes and legislation.
 In 1934, the National Housing Act was signed into law by President Franklin D. Roosevelt, establishing the Federal Housing Administration (FHA).
 The FHA was commissioned by the Home Owners' Loan Corporation (HOLC) to look at 239 cities and create "residential security maps" to indicate the level of security for real-estate investments in each surveyed city.
-These maps marked neighborhoods by quality from 'A' to 'D', with 'A' representing the higher income neighborhoods and 'D' representing the lower income neighborhoods.
+These maps marked neighborhoods by quality from 'A' to 'D', with 'A' representing the higher-income neighborhoods and 'D' representing the lower-income neighborhoods.
 Neighborhoods with some black population were given a 'D' rating and residents of those areas were refused loans.
 This practice, called redlining, gave whites an economic incentive to keep blacks out of their communities.